SuperValou/SuperValou/README.md

 It parses the input string to create the corresponding tokens and generate the resulting characters along with their animation data.

-Note that such "typewriter effects" in Unity are already available in the Asset Store, but the underlying idea was more about learning and building a package with a clear and extensible architecture rather than reinventing the wheel to "just make it work".
+Note that such "typewriter effects" in Unity are already available in the Asset Store, but the idea was about learning and building a package by myself with a clear and extensible architecture.

 #### Repository
 https://github.com/SuperValou/TypewriterEffect